alephium/docs/docs/dapps/build-dapp-from-scratch.md

 mkdir contracts
 ```

-Our first contract will be `token.ral` which can be found [here](https://github.com/alephium/nextjs-template/blob/main/contracts/token.ral).
+Our first contract is `token.ral` which can be found [here](https://github.com/alephium/nextjs-template/blob/main/contracts/token.ral).
 You can copy the whole file into your `contracts` folder.

 Let's inspect it, piece by piece: